stvliu/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 You may configure device profile to read and observe certain LwM2M Resource.
 The values of the resource may be stored as the device [attributes](/docs/{{docsPrefix}}user-guide/attributes/).
 To do this, select the "Attribute" checkbox for the corresponding Resource.
-You may optionally change the auto-generated key name, defining the attribute name in ThingsBoard.
+You may optionally change the auto-generated key name, defining the attribute name in GridLinks.
 For example, let's configure the platform to read the LwM2M Resource */3/0/2* (Device Serial Number) and store it as an attribute *serialNumber* in ThingsBoard:

 ![image](/images/lwm2m/attributes-ce.png)